-Free for Life was founded by Colette and Dan Bercu.
+Free for Life International was founded by Colette Wise and Dan Bercu.

-Free for Life created a partnership with Peace Rehabilitation Center in Nepal.
+Free for Life International created a partnership with Peace Rehabilitation Center in Nepal.

-Free for Life worked along side others to establish a law that did not exist in Tennessee to help victims and prosecute traffickers.
+Free for Life International worked alongside others to establish a law that did not exist in Tennessee to help victims and prosecute traffickers.

 Free for Life established a partnership with the only shelter in Nicaragua exclusively working with minor trafficking victims.

 Free For Life ended the partnership with the shelter in Romania, after finding a larger funder to cover all of their needs.

 Free for Life International began supporting a border monitoring station on the Nepal / India border at Krishnanagar, in collaboration with Peace Rehabilitation Center.
 33 women and girls were rescued in 2010 as a result of this partnership.

 Free for Life International launched its first Scholarship Program designed to help those at high risk of being trafficked, or who have been trafficked, in the areas of higher education, therapeutic classes, and training.

 Free for Life International worked to strengthen legislation in Tennessee, pushing for better victim services and stronger punishment for traffickers.

 Free for Life International, in partnership with Doctors at War, produced the Multilingual Phrasebook, a tool for the identification of trafficking victims both in the United States and abroad.
 The phrasebook includes questions to identify trafficking victims in 47 different languages.